City Rail Link: Cost estimates

 An estimated cost of $2.86 billion was often quoted for the project, but this cost was inflated out to the year of construction.
 The cost of the project in 2010 was $2.311 billion.
 That price also included not only the tunnel link with three stations (a deep-level Newton station was later dropped), but additional trains, duplication of the Onehunga Branch to two tracks and other small improvements to Auckland's rail network.
 These additional items are intended to further increase the capacity of Auckland's rail network when the rail link opens, the main benefit posed by the project.

 In September 2016, the government formally confirmed its intention to fund its proposed share of 50% of the City Rail Link.
 The cost of the City Rail Link was then re-estimated to be between $2.8 and $3.4 billion, subject to tenders for remaining contracts.

 In mid-April 2019, it was revealed that the cost of the project had risen by more than $1 billion to $4.419 billion.

+In 2023, CRL announced the cost of the project was now estimated to be $5.493bn.